Physical Therapy Guide to Lower Extremity Stress Fractures

 Lower extremity stress fractures are fractures of the bones in the lower legs or feet that occur with repeated activities.
 They are a relatively common injury, seen most often in athletes playing sports that require repetitive impacts (eg, running and jumping).
 Stress fractures comprise 5% to 30% of all activity-related injuries of the lower extremities.
 Female athletes are more likely to develop stress fractures in the legs and feet than male athletes.
 Although athletes may be more susceptible to these types of injuries, individuals who walk, march, or spend much of their workday on hard floors (eg, concrete) also are at risk.
 Physical therapists help people with lower extremity stress fractures recover strength, movement, and flexibility, and help them identify risk factors for future injury.

-What is Lower Extremity Stress Fractures?
+What Are Lower Extremity Stress Fractures?

 Lower extremity stress fractures are fractures of the bones in the lower legs or feet.
 Stress fractures are tiny cracks that occur in bone, usually related to repetitive activities that impact the bone in a similar way over time.
 These stresses lead to changes in the normal process of bone breakdown and reformation.
 Stress fractures are most common in the feet and legs, as these structures bear a person’s weight during walking, running, and jumping.